myparcelnl/woocommerce/readme.txt

 == Description ==

 This WooCommerce extension allows you to export your orders to the MyParcel service (www.myparcel.nl).
-Single orders exports aswell as batch exports are possible.

 = Main features =
+- Delivery options integrated in your checkout
-- Export single orders or batches of orders
+- Export your WooCommerce orders to MyParcel with a simple click, single orders or in batch
-- Print MyParcel labels directly from WooCommerce (PDF)
+- Print shipping labels directly (PDF)
 - Create multiple shipments for the same order
-- Send all type of shipments available from parcels to mailbox packages
+- Choose your package type (Parcel, mailbox package or unpaid letter)
 - Define preset MyParcel shipping options (signature required, extra insurance, etc.)
 - Modify the MyParcel shipping options per order before exporting
 - Extra checkout fields to separate street name, house number and house number suffix for more precise address data